Friday, January 9, 2009

 juice of 1 lemon

 *If you have never seen sumac, I recommend that you try using it in all your middle eastern recipes.
 It is regularly used in that region of the world.
 It has a tart flavor to it and was originally used in food before the Romans introduced lemons.
 It goes well with chicken, beef, hummus almost anything.
 In fact, you will usually see it sitting on tables next to the salt in pepper in most good middle eastern restaurants.
 7-Spice is also very popular and frequently used.
 It's a spice blend with cumin, ground coriander, paprika, nutmeg, cinnamon and cardamon.
-It really gives that middle eastern flare to the dish.* 1.
-Add lentils to stock and bring up to a boil.
-Cover and continue cooking on medium low for 25 minutes.
+It really gives that middle eastern flare to the dish.*

 2. Sautee onions and garlic together and let them sweat.
 You do not want any color.